 5. The Little Things That Make a Big Difference in The Day

 ~Dress up a bit.
 Whether you’re running errands or going out on the town, give everyone the gift of seeing you looking great today!
 Hair, makeup, maybe even some heels, ladies.
 Come on!
-Gentlemen, a tie, cufflinks, polished shoes, a close shave followed by your favorite after-shave.
+Gentlemen, a tie, cufflinks, polished shoes.
 Oh yeah!
 It will show the ones you’re with that you put extra effort into looking good for them!
 When you’re complimented, reply with “Thank you!
 That’s very nice of you to say!”
 Even if you’re not dating now or you’ve been married twenty years, dress with the attention to detail we all put into dressing for first dates!
 You’ll feel special, and that feeling will flow out of you towards others.

 ~Don’t buy your flowers from just anywhere.
 Develop a relationship with one florist in your town and buy all of your flowers from that shop.
 The florist will get to know you, your expectations, and the likes of the people you regularly purchase flowers for.

 ~Valentine’s Day is not the day for first dates.
 Not even coffee in the afternoon.
 Go two days before or after.

 ~You can ask someone to marry you on Valentine’s Day, but don’t intentionally break up with someone.
 That’s cruel.